| Book Review: Star Trek #76: The

 character from the original series.
 They act, and react as we

+have known them to in the past.
 The best part of this novel is the use of the race that the

 authors designed.
 In many ways this race brings to mind the race